 Timeline: MVP in 7–12 weeks.

-Cost: Low for small projects (Vercel free tier). $10–$100/month for mid-size.
-Scales to $500+/month for enterprise, but less painful than managing servers.
+Cost: Low for small projects (Vercel free tier). $10–$100/mo for mid-size.
+Scales to $500+/mo for enterprise, but less painful than managing servers.

-4. Django (Python Backend)
+4. Django (Python backend)

 What it is: Full-stack Python framework.
 ORM, routing, admin panel, authentication, all included.